zjin-lcf/HeCBench/README.md

 For Rodinia benchmarks, please download the dataset at http://lava.cs.virginia.edu/Rodinia/download.htm

 # Known issues
-The programs have not been evaluated on Windows
-The lastest DPC++ compiler (not the Intel oneAPI toolkit) may be needed for building some SYCL programs successfully
+The programs have not been evaluated on Windows or MacOS The lastest Intel SYCL compiler (not the Intel oneAPI toolkit) may be needed for building some SYCL programs successfully
 Kernel results do not exactly match using these programming languages on a platform for certain programs
 Not all programs automate the verification of host and device results
 Not all CUDA programs have SYCL, HIP or OpenMP equivalents